ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - A built-in default Registration Policy and default trust anchors;
 - Acceptance of a first Signed Statement whose payload is a valid Registration Policy, without performing registration checks
-- An out-of-band authenticated management interface to configure the registration policy and trust anchors.
+- An out-of-band authenticated management interface

 ### Append-only Log